segmentio/nsq.js/Readme.md

-  evenly distribute the max-in-flight __RDY__ count to all connections, but only is this complicated to enforce properly when connections are introduced, dropped, overwhelmed, underwhelmed and so on - it introducsed a non-deterministic behaviour.
+  evenly distribute the max-in-flight __RDY__ count to all connections, but only is this complicated to enforce properly when connections are introduced, dropped, overwhelmed, underwhelmed and so on - it introduced a non-deterministic behaviour.
 We don't need a strict max-in-flight cap so this library does not implement this behaviour (for now), when you pass `.maxInFlight` it is _per_ connection.

+  This may change in the future depending on our use-cases, making it a non-default option would be better (if anything).

 ## Example